 Where possible we will ingest and display these metrics separately to downloads on our analytics dashboards.

-We do not preload audio content in the Omny Studio embed player before the user or autoplay (when permissible by the device) has initiated playback.
+We do not preload audio content in the Omny Studio web or embed player before the user or autoplay (when permissible by the device) has initiated playback.

 We are currently reviewing recommendations to ignore partial downloads where less than "1 minute worth" of audio content data was downloaded.